 The first mention of the Armenian Gorodenka in 1670, theatrical father Angelo Peverati.
 If we take into account that the chapel of the Mother of God of Loretan near the Armenian church is considered to have been built earlier, and the one that preceded it, it is a mention of the first brick stone temple of Horodenka.
 Many people wonder: why the church, because Armenians have their own Armenian Apostolic Church?
 Like the Ukrainians, as well as other peoples at different times, most likely for political and economic purposes, the Armenian bishop Mykola Torosovy in 1630 signed a union with Rome.
 Thus arose the Armenian Catholic Church, which, like the Ukrainian Greek Catholic Church, existed before the Soviet occupation.

-The oldest part is a sacristy with rough walls, built around 1706.
-Instead, the side chapels, choirs, and windows were borrowed from a nearby missionary monastery and most likely completed in an Armenian Catholic church in 1743-1760.
-At that time, a Roman Catholic church was built, designed by Bernard Meretin, the personal architect of Mykola Potocki.
-It is known that Mykola Potocki was a generous patron of the Armenian Catholic Church in Horodenka, so it is possible that the construction of side chapels and choirs dates back to 1752, which was included in the list of architectural monuments of Stanislaviv region in the 1920s.
-The facade of the church is similar to the facade of the Greek Catholic Church, the founder of which was also Nikolai Potocki in 1763-1766.
+The oldest part is the sacristy with rough walls, built around 1706.
+Instead, the side chapels, choirs and windows were borrowed from the nearby missionary monastery and, most likely, added to the Armenian Catholic church in 1743-1760.
+At that time, a Roman Catholic church was being built, which was designed by Bernard Meretin, the personal architect of Mykola Pototsky.
+As you know, Mykola Pototsky was a generous patron of the Armenian Catholic Church in Horodenka, so it is possible that the construction of the side chapels and choirs dates back to 1752, which was included in the list of architectural monuments of the Stanislav region in the 20s of the 20th century.
+The facade of the church is similar to the facade of the Greek Catholic church, which was also founded by Mykola Pototsky in 1763-1766.